 There are three hills that make up Tsodilo and legends have it that each rock represents a mother, a father and a child.
-The way the rocks have been formed in an area that’s relatively flat gives them a dramatic and mysterious feel and their isolation works to enhance the majestic vibe of these exquisite rock formations.
+The way the rocks have been formed in an area that is relatively flat gives them a dramatic and mysterious feel and their isolation works to enhance the majestic vibe of these exquisite rock formations.
 The rare combination of orange, yellow, lavender and mauve blend together to create a gorgeous scene that looks like a natural work of art.
-As a traveler, you know when you are in the presence of greatness and the Tsodilo Hills have left any reluctant traveler speechless.
+As a traveller, you know when you are in the presence of greatness and the Tsodilo Hills always leave any reluctant traveller speechless.

-The highlight of visiting Tsodilo Hills will be witnessing more than 400 prehistoric rock paintings which have been spread over hundreds of sites throughout the hills.
+The highlight of visiting Tsodilo Hills will be witnessing more than 400 pre-historic rock paintings which have been spread over hundreds of sites throughout the area.
 The hills have historical significance as the rock paintings and other excavation projects revealed a lot about the San people who were the original inhabitants.
-Evidence suggests that the ancestors of the Sans have been around for up to 30,000 years.
-When exploring the hills, you are walking into history and prints left behind to tell a story.
+Evidence suggests that the ancestors of the Sans have been around for up to 30 000 years.
+When exploring the area, you are walking into history and prints left behind to tell a story for generations.

 Today, the Tsodilo hills are a national monument and form part of the National Museum in Gaborone.
 The San Bushmen believe this sacred area is the site of the first creation of man, and a resting place for spirits of the dead.

 The best time to check out the Tsodilo Hills is during the winter season which runs from April to October.
-And any other time of the year is excruciatingly hot to the point of unbearable, but if you are an outdoor adventure seeker, this will definitely be a challenge.
-If you happen to go from December to February, there will be a lot of bees so go prepared and check all the travel tips.
+Any other time of the year is excruciatingly hot to the point of unbearable, but if you are an outdoor adventure seeker, this will definitely be a challenge.
+If you happen to go from December to February, there will be a lot of bees so come prepared and check all the travel tips.

-The best way to explore Tsodilo Hills is through a guided tour.
+The best way to explore the Tsodilo Hills is to be accompanied by a guided tour.
 There are a number of walking trails you can do which can be arranged at the main Rhino Camp.
 It’s best to do the tour early in the morning or in the late afternoon as the mid day heat can be rather harsh, especially in the summer.
-Here are a few things to try when visiing: